Nano-19/OrangeFramework/README.md

 # Orange Framework Selenium

-This framework it's created for automated cases for Orange company it's based in Java.
+This framework it's created for automated test cases for Orange company.
+It's based in Java and using the BDD (Behavior Driven Development) as a development process.

 ### Technologies and dependencies used